-The term "indicator" is often used synonymously with proxy, or even measurement (e.g., "Application of the Ce anomaly as a paleoredox indicator", German and Elderfield, 1990; "Using fossil leaves as paleoprecipitation indicators", Wilf et al., 1998; "Stomatal density and stomatal index as indicators of paleoatmospheric CO2 concentrations", Royer, 2001; "Indicator of relative changes in sea surface temperature", Hollis et al., 2019; "Palaeoecological proxies... include crustacean Ostracoda... their indicator species... are sensitive to deoxygenation and eutrophication", Yasuhara et al., 2019).
-The use of this term for such a wide range of applications highlights the lack of clarity in the existing literature, which eventually leads to a lack of clarity in the dissemination of resulting information.
-While all measurements do "indicate" the quality of some property, they do so in different ways and are accompanied by quite different levels of reliability and uncertainty.
-The proposed distinction between proxy and controlled measurements, and within proxy measurements (see below), is aimed to provide clarity to the discussion of measurements and their outputs - and CCFs provide such clarification.
+The term "indicator" is often used synonymously with "proxy" or even "measurement" (e.g., "Application of the Ce anomaly as a paleoredox indicator," German and Elderfield, 1990; "Using fossil leaves as paleoprecipitation indicators," Wilf et al., 1998; "Stomatal density and stomatal index as indicators of paleoatmospheric CO2 concentrations," Royer, 2001; "indicator of relative changes in sea surface temperature," Hollis et al., 2019; "Palaeoecological proxies...include crustacean Ostracoda...their indicator species...are sensitive to deoxygenation and eutrophication," Yasuhara et al., 2019).
+The use of this term for such wide range of applications highlights the lack of clarity in the existing literature, which eventually leads to a lack of clarity in the dissemination of resulting information.
+While all measurements do "indicate" the quality of some property, they do so in different ways, and are accompanied by quite different levels of reliability and uncertainty.
+The proposed distinction between proxy and controlled measurements, and within proxy measurements (see below), is aimed to provide a more clear distinction to the discussion of measurements and their outputs - and CCFs provide such distinction.

-The importance of CCFs for proxy measurements was recognized in the development of the first quantitative paleotemperature proxy, $\delta^{18}O{calcite}$.
-Harold Urey first described the thermodynamic relationship between $\delta^{18}O{calcite}$ and calcite formation temperatures through a simple linear calibration that relates $\delta^{18}O{calcite}$ to temperature in degrees Celsius (Urey, 1948).
-Urey discussed two important CCFs influencing the $\delta^{18}O{calcite}$ relationship with temperature that could have changed significantly through geologic time and space, namely the $\delta^{18}O{H_2O}$ of the (mean) global ocean and $\delta^{18}O{H_2O}$ of local waters surrounding the precipitating carbonate.
-While the early reports posited that global $\delta^{18}O{H_2O}$ changed on long timescales (millions of years) as a result of rock weathering, later work showed that global $\delta^{18}O{H_2O}$ had varied significantly on much shorter timescales (tens of thousands of years) due to fluctuations of global ice volume (Emiliani, 1955).
-The uncertainty of mean ocean $\delta^{18}O{H_2O}$ is greater farther back in Earth history due to currently unconstrained conditions such as ancient ocean latitudinal gradient effects (i.e., reduced latitudinal temperature gradient and resultant local $\delta^{18}O{H_2O}$, 100 million years ago) and silicate weathering rates (Urey et al., 1951).
-Most Earth systems have experienced variability through Earth's history, contributing to increased uncertainty associated with CCFs moving farther back in geologic time.
-As such, different temporal applications of a single proxy can dramatically change that proxy estimate's uncertainty.
+The importance of CCFs for proxy measurements was recognized in the development of the first quantitative paleothermometerpaleotemperature proxy, $\delta^{18}O{calcite}$ .
+Harold Urey first described the thermodynamic relationship between $\delta^{18}O{calcite}$ and calcite formation temperatures through a simple linear calibration that relates $\delta^{18}O{calcite}$ to temperature in degrees Celsius (Urey 1948).
+Urey discussed two important CCFs influencing the $\delta^{18}O{calcite}$ relationship with temperature that could have changed significantly through geologic time and space: $\delta^{18}O{H2O}$ of the (mean) global ocean, and $\delta^{18}O{H2O}$ of local waters surrounding the precipitating carbonate.
+While the early reports posited global $\delta^{18}O{H2O}$ changes on long timescales (millions of years) were a result of rock weathering, later work showed that global $\delta^{18}O{H2O}$ had varied significantly on much shorter timescales (tens of thousands of years) due to fluctuations of global ice volume (Emiliani, 1955).
+The uncertainty of mean ocean $\delta^{18}O{H2O}$ becomes greater for older periods of Earth history, due to currently unconstrained conditions such as ancient ocean latitudinal gradient effects (i.e., reduced latitudinal temperature gradient and resultant local $\delta^{18}O{H2O} \sim 100$ million years ago) and silicate weathering rates (Urey et al., 1951).
+Such temporal variations in les was using files them a bit auk: ". confribule to increases in proxy unier tainty with age, " making all CCFs more distribut to constain further back in seedosimil time."